Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

   - `ClassName` - Type: `string` - The Virima class to query, for example: `CmdbCi`
   - `DBClassName` - Type: `string` - The Virima database class to query, for example: `TCI`
   - `Sort` - Type: `object` - record sort information.
+- `Autopilot` - Type: `object` - Only in use if `Source` is set to `autopilot`
+    - `Query` - Type: `string` - Search string as per the [Microsoft Autopilot API Documentation](https://learn.microsoft.com/en-us/graph/api/intune-enrollment-windowsautopilotdeviceidentity-list?view=graph-rest-1.0)
 #### AssetTypes

 An array of objects detailing the asset types to import.